Asia markets tumble as dealers buffeted by negative issues | Malay Mail

 Lighthizer, the man leading trade negotiations with China, also said he did not expect to see an extension past the March 1 deadline for a deal between the world’s top two economies.

-Donald Trump and Xi Jinping agreed this month to a 90-day ceasefire in the multi-billion-dollar tariffs row that will allow officials to find a resolution.
-A threatened hike in levies on Chinese imports will be imposed if there is no agreement is reached.
+Donald Trump and Xi Jinping agreed at the G20 this month to a 90-day ceasefire in the multi-billion-dollar tariffs row that will allow officials to find a resolution.
+A threatened hike in levies on Chinese imports will be imposed if no agreement is reached.

-Equity markets, which have been buffeted by the trade row this year — and were hammered by the arrest last week — were down today, tracking heavy losses in New York.
+Equity markets, which have been buffeted by the trade row this year — and were hammered by the arrest last week — were down on Monday, tracking heavy losses in New York.

 Weak data

+Hong Kong shed 1.2 per cent, while Shanghai fell 0.8 per cent.

+Tokyo lost 2.1 per cent, with Japanese car giant Nissan dropping 2.9 per cent after ousted chairman Carlos Ghosn was charged and faced new allegations for alleged financial misconduct.

-Shanghai fell 0.7 per cent, Hong Kong shed 1.7 per cent and Tokyo lost 2.3 per cent by the break.
-Sydney shed two per cent, Singapore gave up 1.3 per cent and Seoul gave up 1.1 per cent.
+Sydney shed 2.3 per cent, while Singapore and Seoul each gave up 1.1 per cent.
 There were also losses for Manila, Taipei and Wellington.

+Adding to investor unease was Chinese data showing growth in exports and imports both slowed in November while factory inflation eased — indicating demand remains weak.

 “Although the resumption of trade negotiations between China and the US may reduce the risk of further escalation of trade friction, China’s domestic and external demand are under downward pressure,” said China International Capital Corporation economist Liu Liu.